 Norovirus is the typical form of gastroenteritis in adults and older children.
-It can occur at any time of year.
+It can occur at any time of year, but mostly occurs between November and April.
 This virus is spread by the fecal-oral route, and it may also be transmitted from person to person.

-Adenovirus is the second most common cause of gastroenteritis in children under 2 years of age.
-It occurs at any time of year.
+Adenovirus is another common cause of gastroenteritis in children under 2 years of age.
+It occurs at any time of year, with a slight increase in summer.

 For infants, diapers are a major source of infection.
 Germs from the feces can get on both the baby's and the parent's hands.